nnennaeze07/EC444-Team-Projects/quest-3/report.md

 #### Investigative Question Reponse: What are steps you can take to make your device and system low power?
 Please cite sources for you answer.

-Using a WLAN (wireless local area network) technology, as opposed to WPAN (wireless personal area network) technology, is higher in power consumption.
-To make the device lower power, bluetooth or card readers could be used to communicate between the device and its server.
-Moreover, turning off the servers screen when not being viewed could decrease battery consumption.
+  Several steps can be taken to make our device and system low power.
+For instance, using WLAN (wireless local area network) technology, as opposed to WPAN (wireless personal area network) technology, is higher in power consumption, thus WPAN can be used instead.
+Using Bluetooth or card readersto communicate between the device and its server can also make the system low power.
+Turning off certain devices when they are not being used is generally a great way to lower power.
+For example, turning off the web camera when it is not in use, because this can save bandwidth and allow for more efficient device performance.

+The esp32 also a deep-sleep mode, which can be enabled to make the system low power.
+So, when the esp is not receiving requests from the client, deep sleep mode can be enabled, so that services not being used by the device are idle (or asleep).
+This method overall will prevent the esp from using a high amount of power.

+Finally, simply changing the code used can be a huge way to lower system and device power.
+For example, adjusting how the events are handled, so that minimum events are running at the same time can make the system more efficient, there fore lowering its power use.
+There are several ways tasks can be handled, including FIFO, High Priority, or Round Robin methods, so that the device can remain in idle mode for a maximum amount of time while still completing all required tasks.

 ## Self-Assessment